harvardinformatics/IggyTools/IggyTools/docs/index.rst

 Use the command ``seqprep`` to demultiplex runs.
 To see usage and default parameters, type:
     ``seqprep -h``

-Below is an example seqprep command for a HiSeq run.
+Below is an example seqprep command for a HiSeq run:
     ``seqprep 150305_D00365_0435_BH2LLNBCXX --suffix '_test1' --verbose --lanes 2``

-And a NextSeq run.
+And a NextSeq run:
     ``seqprep 150305_NS500422_0094_AH57JTBGXX --verbose --mismatches 1 --suppressAdapterTrimming --suffix '_test1'``
 However most runs will require no extra options.
     ``seqprep 150305_NS500422_0094_AH57JTBGXX``
 Although it's probably a good idea to use ``--verbose`` so you can see log information echoed stdout.
 Also, if you must reprocess a run, it's a good idea to use ``--suffix`` to tack a string onto the end of the output run folder name, so that previous results are not overwritten.